 Dr. Quackenbush taught school in Kent County for 6 years before going to medical school.

-He set up his practice in Morpeth, Ontario.
+He set up his first medical practice in Lawrence Station (Elgin County) and stayed for 5 years.
+Next Dr. Quackenbush practiced in Morpeth before moving to Blenheim.
+He was a member of the Public School Board.
 Dr. and Mrs. Quackenbush had 4 children, Erie, Irene, Howard and Bennett.
 Dr. Quackenbush advertised his practice in the 1900 Farmers and Business Directory under the Blenheim subtitle.

 By 1911, the family was living in Exeter.